MolSSI/QCFractal/README.md

   "link": "http://example.com"
 }
 ```
-Again, molecule is the `_id` of the refrenced molecule. `value_n` will be replaced with proper values eventually, they are just placeholders.
+Again, molecule is the `symbol` of the refrenced molecule. `value_n` will be replaced with proper values eventually, they are just placeholders.